10 Sights in Kawagoe, Japan (with Map and Images)

 Naritasan Kawagoe Branch 三人日 / CC BY-SA 4.0

-Naritasan Kawagoe Betsuin Hongyōin (本行院) is a temple of the Shingon sect Chizan school located in Kawagoe City, Saitama Prefecture, Japan.
-It is a separate temple of Naritasan Shinshoji Temple (Narita City, Chiba Prefecture), commonly known as Kawagoe Fudo.
-On the 28th of every month, it is crowded at the flea market (antique market), and in November it is crowded with the fire walking festival (Shiba Lantern Goma).
-The main statue is Fudo Myōō.
+Naritasan Kawagoe Betsuin Hongyoin is a temple of the Chizan sect of Shingon Buddhism located in Kawagoe City, Saitama Prefecture, Japan.
+It is a separate temple of Naritasan Shinshoji Temple (Narita City, Chiba Prefecture), and is commonly known as Kawagoe Fudo.
+On the 28th of every month, it is crowded with flea markets (antique markets) and in November with the Fire Walking Festival (Shiba Lantern Goma).
+The honzon is Fudo Myo.

 Wikipedia: 成田山川越別院本行院 (JA), Website